-Kids accumulate so many toys, animals and special treasures that they can quickly take over their room.
-As an adult, we know we need to get rid of items and can quickly discern which can be kept and which need to go away (be it donations or trash).
+Kids accumulate so many toys, animals and treasures that they can quickly take over their room.
+As an adult, we know we need to get rid of items and can quickly discern which will keep and those things that need to go away (be it donations or trash).
 However, for a child, this is different.
 All they own in this world are these items, so letting go of them can be very difficult.

 There are some things you can do to help your children learn to let go of their toys and treasures, while not being too emotionally challenging for them.

-You could also even allow them to sell those items at a yard sale or other method.
+When your kids can sell their stuff and make money, they are more willing to get rid of things.
 Your child is in complete control of the items leaving – and gets to turn their toy into money, which they can use towards other items they may want.

 When they get a say, they will feel that they are making a difference and are in control of the items leaving the house (rather than mom or dad telling them what to do).
 They may even surprise you by getting rid of items you didn’t think you’d ever see leave their bedroom.

 Whether you are doing a mass clean out and throwing or donating items, make sure your kids are part of the process.
 Have your child go through and select their ten favorite toys and ten least favorite toys.
 When they see what you are keeping and getting rid of, they are involved and are much more willing to let items go.

 There are some toys you just don’t want to donate or toss.
 These may be a first stuffed animal, the truck your son carried everywhere or the wooden train grandpa made.
 Tell your child you are saving them in a special box so that they can give them to their kids when they grow up.

 Whatever you do, don’t force your child to get rid of items.
 They will let go of items in due time – and perhaps even sooner than you may be ready for them to do so.
 Helping teach your child about letting go of items is a valuable lesson, which will help them later in life.